Speaker | Time | Text |

 I'm Art Bell. | ||

-Michael D. Zortz is a professor of natural science at Western Michigan University in Kalamazoo, Michigan. | ||
+Michael D. Swartz is a professor of natural science at Western Michigan University in Kalamazoo, Michigan. | ||

-He graduated from the University of Notre Dame in 1962 with a BS degree in chemistry. | ||
+He graduated from the University of Notre Dame in 1962 with a B.S. degree in chemistry. | ||

-Also holds an M.S. | ||
+Also holds an M.S. degree from Iowa State University in biochemistry. | ||

-from Case Western Reserve University. | ||
+A BHD from State's Western Reserve University. | ||

 His major professional involvements are teaching and writing in the areas of general sciences and anomalous phenomena. | ||

-His teaching centers about human biology, the history and philosophy of science, scientific methodology, and the parasciences, of which ufology or ufology is a member. | ||
+His teaching centers about human biology, the history and philosophy of science, scientific methodology, and the parasciences, of which ufoology or ufology is a member. | ||

 His writings have concentrated mainly on topics in ufology, parapsychology, and cryptozoology, which we'll ask about, and several have been published in the MUFON UFO Journal. | ||

-He has won his university's Teaching Excellence Award in 1978. | ||
+He has won his University's Teaching Excellence Award in 1978. | ||

-Dr. Swords is a member of several professional and parascientific societies, including the American Association for the Advancement of Science, the American Association of University Professors, The Society for Scientific Exploration, and of course, the Mutual UFO Network, or MUFON. | ||
+Dr. Swords is a member of several professional and parascientific societies, including the American Association for the Advancement of Science, the American Association of University Professors, the Society for Scientific Exploration, and, of course, the Mutual UFO Network, or MUFON. | ||

-He serves as a MUFON consultant, and was in the same capacity for the Aerial Phenomenon Research Organization, the International 14 Organization, we'll ask about that too, and is a member of the advisory panel for the Society for the Investigation of the Unexplained. | ||
+He serves as a MUFON consultant and was in the same capacity for the Aerial Phenomenon Research Organization, the International 14 organization, we'll ask about that too, and is a member of the advisory panel for the Society for the Investigation of the Unexplained. | ||

-He is a board member of the J. Allen Hynek Center for UFO Studies, And is the editor of Ufology's academic journal, the Journal of UFO Studies. | ||
+He is a board member of the J. Allen Hynek Center for UFO Studies and is the editor of Ufology's academic journal, the Journal of UFO Studies. | ||

 Dr. Swords originally spoke at the MUFON 1986 UFO Symposium in East Lansing, Michigan, a talk for which the current presentation will be an extension. | ||

-He has recently presented materials at the Abductions Conference of Tree 2, as well as the National Science Teachers Association. | ||
+He has recently presented materials at the Abductions Conference of Treat II, as well as the National Science Teachers Association. | ||

-Dr. Swords, May be contacted at the Department of General Studies, Western Michigan University at Kalamazoo. | ||
+Dr. Swords may be contacted at the Department of General Studies, Western Michigan University at Kalamazoo. | ||

 And now, Dr. Swords. | ||